 - PHPMyAdmin to access the database,

-We can use XAMPP for this, but we found module is slower than the Bitnami stack.
+We can use XAMPP for this, but the module is slower than the Bitnami stack.
 That’s why we are using the Bitnami WordPress stack.

 So, we can install all these using WordPress Bitnami.
 You can install more than one WordPress or PHP program by using this application.